 How does the road to ACL injury recovery vary from amateur athlete to elite-level pro?

-On Monday, Tottenham Hotspur confirmed that Rodrigo Bentancur would require reconstructive knee surgery, causing him to miss the remainder of the season after imaging revealed he had ruptured his anterior cruciate ligament.
+In the middle of the 2022-23 EPL season, Tottenham Hotspur confirmed that Rodrigo Bentancur would require reconstructive knee surgery, causing him to miss the remainder of the season after imaging revealed he had ruptured his anterior cruciate ligament.

 But the dreaded ACL tear is not just confined to those participating at the highest level, and quite often, it is the biggest injury setback an athlete can face.